IBM/alexa-skill-watson-assistant/README.md

 ### 3. Create a Databases for Redis service

+> NOTE: Redis is now optional.
+We've kept the Redis code to show how to use it, but we are also saving the context in session attributes.
+If you remove the REDIS_URI parameter, it will still work.

 Create the service by following this link and hitting `Create`:

 * [**Databases for Redis**](https://cloud.ibm.com/catalog/services/databases-for-redis)